-Tommy Livoti was one of kind and his drive and big personality made an impact on me.
+Tommy Livoti was a one of kind and his drive and big personality made an impact on me.
 The realization of his charitable plans will make an impact on families in Carson City.

 Tommy always said that Bennie told him in his dreams to leave an important charitable legacy gift.
 Bennie, his spouse and the love of his life, passed away in 2006.
 When I first met Tommy, he was driving a pink Cadillac that had been Bennie’s pride and joy.
 I never met Bennie, but she was clearly something special.
 She was a Los Angeles County Sheriff’s deputy, tough as nails, and beautiful and caring as could be.

 I first met Tommy when he was referred to the Community Foundation in 2013 by his attorney.
 He asked us to arrange for his house to be used as a rectory for the Catholic clergy of Saint Teresa of Avila Church following his passing, The Community Foundation was delighted to put these plans in place, and as I write this, we are pending transfer of the property from Tommy’s estate.
 We have met with the Church, and they are deciding what they will do.
 Tommy wasn’t sure if the clergy would want to use the house, but he wanted the Church, and its parochial school, in particular, to benefit, In the event that Saint Teresa’s does not want to use the house as a rectory, it will be sold and the proceeds put in an endowment that will provide income to the school annually for student scholarships.
 Tommy said all these plans were things Bennie told him to do.
 He said once they were finalized with the Community Foundation, he could sleep well knowing he had honored her.